hwang1996/IRGAN-pytorch/README.md

 # IRGAN-pytorch
-The reproduced codes of IRGAN by pytorch
+The pytorch implementation of IRGAN